Shah Abu Nayeem Mominur Rahman: Early life

-Rahman completed his undergraduate and graduate studies in physics in 1965 and 1966 respectively.
+Mominur Rahman completed his undergraduate and graduate studies in physics in 1965 and 1966 respectively.
 He completed his law degree in 1970 from the University of Dhaka.

 Career

-In 1972, Rahman started with law practice at the Dhaka District Judge's Court.
+In 1972, Mominur Rahman started with law practice at the Dhaka District Judge's Court.

-Rahman became a lawyer of the High Court Division in 1974.
+Mominur Rahman became a lawyer of the High Court Division in 1974.

-In 1980, Rahman became a lawyer of the Appellate Division of Bangladesh Supreme Court.
+In 1980, Mominur Rahman became a lawyer of the Appellate Division of Bangladesh Supreme Court.

-Rahman was appointed a Judge of the High Court of Bangladesh in 1996.
+Mominur Rahman was appointed a Judge of the High Court of Bangladesh in 1996.

-In October 2007, Rahman and Justice Zubayer Rahman Chowdhury issued bail orders for Prime Minister Khaleda Zia.
-On 22 November 2007, Rahman and Justice Zubayer Rahman Chowdhury declared seeking the wealth statement of Prime Minister Sheikh Hasina by the Anti Corruption Commission to be illegal.
+In October 2007, Mominur Rahman and Justice Zubayer Rahman Chowdhury issued bail orders for Prime Minister Khaleda Zia.
+On 22 November 2007, Mominur Rahman and Justice Zubayer Rahman Chowdhury declared seeking the wealth statement of Prime Minister Sheikh Hasina by the Anti Corruption Commission to be illegal.

-On 27 January 2008, Rahman and Justice Shahidul Islam issued an order asking the Caretaker Government why it should be directed to hold the stalled national elections.
+On 27 January 2008, Mominur Rahman and Justice Shahidul Islam issued an order asking the Caretaker Government why it should be directed to hold the stalled national elections.
 In February 2008, he and Justice Shahidul Islam, declared the proceedings of the case filled by Azam J Chowdhury against Prime Minister Sheikh Hasina illegal.
 On 17 March 2008, the chief justice stripped him of judicial powers.

-In 2009, Rahman was made a judge in the Appellate Division of Bangladesh Supreme Court.
+In 2009, Mominur Rahman was made a judge in the Appellate Division of Bangladesh Supreme Court.

-In 2010, Justice A. B. M. Khairul Haque was appointed Chief Justice of Bangladesh despite Rahman being the most senior judge in the Appellate Division and next in line to become the Chief Justice.
+In 2010, Justice A. B. M. Khairul Haque was appointed Chief Justice of Bangladesh despite Mominur Rahman being the most senior judge in the Appellate Division and next in line to become the Chief Justice.

-Rahman was the senior most judge on the justice on the Appellate Division of Bangladesh Supreme Court and was next in line to become the 20th Chief Justice of Bangladesh in 2011.
+Mominur Rahman was the senior most judge on the justice on the Appellate Division of Bangladesh Supreme Court and was next in line to become the 20th Chief Justice of Bangladesh in 2011.
 Rather than appoint him Chief Justice, the government of Bangladesh appointed Md.
 Muzammel Hossain.
-Rahman is the younger brother of Bangladesh Nationalist Party politician Hannan Shah and his promotion was twice ignored by the Awami League government.
+Mominur Rahman is the younger brother of Bangladesh Nationalist Party politician Hannan Shah and his promotion was twice ignored by the Awami League government.
 He resigned from the Supreme Court after being ignored for the a promotion for the second time.